How to Look After Your Air Compressor: Repair and Maintenance Tips

 Step 1: Consult Your Air Compressor’s Manual

-Nothing stops an air compressor quicker than when an individual doesn’t read the owner’s manual.
+Nothing stops compressed air equipment faster than when an individual doesn’t read the owner’s manual.
 There’s going to be a few simple tips in there for you that will help you to get a very long life out of your air compressor – simple measures for you to do that you would need to have thought to do unless you read it.
-Moreover, if you don’t adhere to the rules in your air compressor manual there’s a chance that you’ll void your warranty.
+Moreover, if you don’t adhere to the advice in your air compressor manual there’s a chance that you’ll void your warranty.
 That in itself should be enough of an incentive to make sure you go through the manual.

 Step 2: Drain The Moisture From The Tanks